Presidency of Salvador Allende

-Salvador Allende was the president of Chile from 1970 until his suicide in 1973, and head of the Popular Unity government; he was a Socialist and the first Marxist elected to the national presidency of a liberal democracy in Latin America.
-In August 1973 the Chilean Senate declared the Allende administration to be "unlawful," Allende's presidency was ended by a military coup before the end of his term.
-During Allende's three years, Chile gradually transitioned into a socialist state.
+Salvador Allende was the president of Chile from 1970 until his death in 1973, and head of the Popular Unity government; he was a Socialist and the first Marxist elected to the national presidency of a liberal democracy in Latin America.
+In August 1973, the Chilean Senate declared the Allende administration to be "unlawful", and Allende's presidency was ended by a military coup before the end of his term.

 During his tenure, Chilean politics reached a state of civil unrest amid political polarization, hyperinflation, lockouts, economic sanctions, CIA-sponsored interventionism and a failed coup in June 1973.
 Allende's coalition, Unidad Popular, faced the problem of being a minority in the congress and it was plagued by factionalism.

 On 11 September 1973, a successful coup led by General Augusto Pinochet overthrew the government of Allende.
 During the bombing of the presidential palace by the Chilean Air Force, President Allende, after mounting a brief armed resistance against the military, eventually died by suicide.
 In Chilean historiography, Allende's presidency is the last one of the period known as the "Presidential Republic" (1925–1973).